A new album and fresh hits for 'Game Changer' Johnny Gill

 With his new project, Gill said he wants to offer different melodies other than his traditional R&B flavor.
 The 11-track album includes slow ballads and up-tempo tracks, reggae tunes along with some Latin energy from Carlos Santana and Sheila E.

-The album is a sequel to Gill's 2016 offering, "Game Changer," which included "This One's For Me and You," an adult R&B chart-topper with New Edition.
+The album is a sequel to Gill's 2014 offering, "Game Changer," which included "This One's For Me and You," an adult R&B chart-topper in 2016 with New Edition.

 Tresvant credits Gill for pushing through with another "strong project."
 He said that was evident when Gill met the deadline to turn in "Perfect."